 West Burlington is a very small city located in the state of Iowa.
-With a population of 2,927 people and two constituent neighborhoods, West Burlington is the 118th largest community in Iowa.
+With a population of 2,895 people and two constituent neighborhoods, West Burlington is the 118th largest community in Iowa.

+West Burlington is a somewhat ethnically-diverse city.
 The people who call West Burlington home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of West Burlington residents report their race to be White, followed by Asian.
-Important ancestries of people in West Burlington include German, Irish, Italian, English, and Swedish.
+The greatest number of West Burlington residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in West Burlington include German, Irish, English, Italian, and Swedish.

 The most common language spoken in West Burlington is English.
 Other important languages spoken here include Italian and Tagalog.